-Assessment Sessions for students enrolled in ELED 301: Curriculum of the Elementary School will be scheduled during each term.
+Assessment Sessions for students enrolled in TED-ELED 301: Curriculum of the Elementary School will be scheduled during each term.
+The schedule for Assessment Sessions will be posted outside the ELED Program Advisor's Office.

 Prior to student teaching, all Elementary Education majors must complete a minimum of 100 clock hours of clinical experience to be eligible for certification in the State of Illinois.
 This clinical experience requires placement in a public or private elementary school with a state certified teacher.
-To request placement for clinical experience, students must register in the Office of Clinical Experiences and Student Teaching (Please see the section, Clinical Expendences and Student Teaching in this catalog)
+To request placement for clinical experience, students must register in the Office of Clinical Experiences and Student Teaching (Please see the section, Clinical Experiences and Student Teaching in this catalog).
 In order to be considered for Clinical Experiences. students must be admitted to the College of Education and accepted into the Elementary Education Program.
-In addition, students must have completed ELED-301 or BLBC-301: Curriculum in the Elementary School, ELED-302 or BLBC-302: Methods of Tcaching Language Arts in the Elementary School, and two other methods courses.
+In addition, students must have completed TED-ELED-301 or TED-BLBC-301: Curriculum in the Elementary School, TED-ELED-302 or TED-BLBC-302: Methods of Teaching Language Arts in the Elementary School, and two other methods courses.

 To request placement for student teaching, students must register in the Office of Clinical Experiences and Student Teaching (Please see the section, Clinical Experiences and Student Teaching in this catalog.)
 In order to be authorized for Student Teaching, students must meet with the Program Advisor for an academic record review.

-Names of candidates for Student Teaching will be submitted to the Professional Standards Committee for consideration.
-Names of recommended candidates will be submitted to the Division Chair for approval and notification of the Office of Clinical Experiences and Student Teaching.
-To qualify for Student Teaching, students must maintain a minimum grade point average of 2.75 throughout the professional sequence.
+To qualify for Student Teaching, students must maintain a minimum grade point average of 2.75.
 No required professional education course may be taken more than twice to achieve an acceptable grade.
 To be entitled for certification by the State of Illinois, a student must earn a grade of "B" or better in Student Teaching.